gitkinghub/gitkinghub/README.md

 - 👋 Hi, I’m @gitkinghub
 - 👀 I’m interested in fullstack web development
-- 🌱 I’m currently learning java programming
+- 🌱 I’m currently learning java programming, react and javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mahiuhasamuel596@gmail.com